-Established as a center in 2000, Native American Law Center builds on the certificate program established in 1990.
+Established as a center in 2000, the Native American Law Center builds on the concentration established in 1990.
 The Center’s mission is to provide resources for the study and teaching of legal issues concerning Indian tribes and other indigenous peoples worldwide.
-TU continues to be at the forefront of the field with its LLM in American Indian and Indigenous Law.

 TU Law’s unmatched resources include: